Updated on 11/9/2018

 If you're looking for a straight-forward dashcam and you are only concerned with recording out the front of your windshield, take a look at our basic dash cams category.
+A single-lens dashcam is going to provide evidence in case of an accident, even if the actual impact occurs behind or on the side of the vehicle; the dashcam will still show exactly where your vehicle was at the time of the incident.

-Dash cam video quality varies from model to model, ranging from normal quality (480p), to high quality (720p), to even higher quality (1080p full high-definition, better known as HD) to the highest quality currently available on the market (1296p, also known as Super HD).
+Dash cam video quality varies from model to model, ranging from normal quality (480p), to high quality (720p), to even higher quality (1080p full high-definition, better known as HD) to the highest quality currently available on the market (2160p, also known as 4K "Ultra" HD).
 Higher video quality offers several advantages over standard-definition, like being able to read license plate numbers from the video, or more visibility in video shot at night.
 Keep in mind that increased video quality generally comes with an increased cost.

 Below is an example of 720p high definition (left) vs. 1080p high definition (right).
 Note the size difference - 1080p captures more pixels.
 Click the image to view the actual size image (warning, large file - 3192x1077 - 1.17MB):